on the blog

 This is where you separate hype from what actually drives business.
 Please note, YOU are responsible for your local marketing.
 All owners will complain about lead flow – what are they doing about it from all angles is important to understand.

-The Challenges, Regrets & “Real Talk” Conversation
+The Challenges, Regrets, and “Real Talk” Conversation

-This might be the most valuable conversation you’ll have if you ask the right questions and then stop talking.
+This might be the most valuable conversation you’ll have if you ask the right questions… and then stop talking.
+Listening to owners talk about the realities of franchise opportunities is absolutely priceless.

-Sample Questions To Ask:
+Sample Questions to Ask:

 • “What’s the hardest part of this business that no one prepared you for?”